jamiecoleman92/katacoda-scenarios/kubehealth/step4.md

 ## Test out the readiness Probe

-The unhealthy deployment should automatically recover.
-This should take around 1 minute, and will show the ready state when you run the following command:
+The unhealthy deployment should automatically recover after about 1 minute.
+Run the following command until you see the READY state return to "1/1."

 `kubectl get pods`{{execute}}